parsegraph/stream/README.md

 This module allows live updates from a Parsegraph server to multiple connected clients.

+It also contains a server used to stream Parsegraph server events.

+## The problem

+Parsegraph applications can be written solely on the client, with callbacks embedded in the application.
+However, it becomes challenging to add sharing of the Parsegraph environment to other users, because updates to the graph must be maintained.

+Parsegraph stream inverts this problem by making all graph updates come from the server.
+It provides means to add callbacks to the graph, completing a round-trip of serving an initial graph, letting the user invoke graph actions, and sending graph updates back to the client once the callback is complete.

+## How to use

+Run a server, either locally or within a container, and navigate to /.
+You should see a Parsegraph client.
+This will show the Parsegraph for the content root.
+The content root is set by the CONTENT_ROOT environment variable.

 ## Hosting a container

+The container will run the demo server.

     make build-container
     docker run --net bridge --name parsegraph -e SITE_HOST=0.0.0.0 -e CONTENT_ROOT=/usr/src --expose 3000 -p=127.0.0.1:15000:3000/tcp localhost/parsegraph-stream:latest